-The Cold Weather Rule is designed to help members before disconnection occurs and allow for re-connection of the utility service of residential members if the disconnection affects the primary heat source for the residential unit and ALL of the following conditions are met:
+The Cold Weather Rule provides additional protections to certain members facing disconnection for non-payment.
+The Cold Weather Rule allows for the reconnection of the utility service of residential members if the disconnection affects the primary heat source for the residential unit and ALL of the following conditions are met:

 2. The household income of the member is at or below 50 percent of the state median household income.
-Income may be verified on forms provided by the co-op or by the local energy assistance provider.
+Income may be verified by the local energy assistance provider.
 To meet the income requirement, a member must receive energy assistance or another type of public assistance that uses an income eligibility threshold set at or below 50 percent of the state median household income.

-3. A member enters into and makes reasonably timely payments under a payment agreement that considers the financial resources of the household.
+3. Under a payment arrangement with Itasca-Mantrap, a member makes reasonably timely payments based on the financial resources of the household.

 4. A member receives from the co-op referrals to energy assistance, weatherization, conservation or other programs likely to reduce the member’s energy bills.

 Minnesota's Cold Weather Rule does not completely prevent winter disconnects.
 Contact Itasca-Mantrap promptly if you receive a disconnection notice, or if you have any questions about the Cold Weather Rule or energy assistance programs.
 The following agencies provide assistance with energy bills.